Hood River Rotary = Service Above Self.

 We volunteer, raise money, donate, deliver and support community service projects and help non profit organizations.
 Here and abroad, through local projects and Rotary international projects.

-600 linear feet - 500 man hours.
+600 linear feet of trail - 500 volunteer man hours - generous donors.
+And...
 Presto!
-Fitness Trail opens at Parkdale Elementary!
+A new Fitness Trail opens at Parkdale Elementary!

-Parkdale Principal Gus Hedberg and Rotarian Jon Davies shared details about our recent community service project, installing a new Fitness Trail with Fitness Stations to Parkdale School.
+Parkdale Principal Gus Hedberg and Rotarian Jon Davies shared details about our community service project, installing a new Fitness Trail with Fitness Stations to Parkdale Elementary School, at a recent Rotary meeting.

 By the numbers: